learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.6.
-What is a first class function?
+## Q. What is a first class function?

 In javaScript, functions can be stored as a variable inside an object or an array as well as it can be passed as an argument or be returned by another function.
 That makes function **first-class function** in JavaScript.